Egor Altman: Gallery business

 In November 2015, Altman and his wife founded Altmans Gallery in Moscow.
 The gallery specializes in prints by renowned 20th-century artists, including Marc Chagall, Salvador Dalí, Pablo Picasso, Henri Matisse, Andy Warhol, and Yuri Norstein.
-The Altmans Gallery has carried out a number of major exhibition projects.
+It has carried out a number of major exhibition projects, such as an exhibition of works by Dalí titled Alice in Wonderland.
+It featured pieces from the Maison d’Art Gallery in Monaco, including drawings from Dalí’s Alice in Wonderland series, created as illustrations for Lewis Carroll’s classic novel, as well as works from the "Tarot Cards" series originally produced for the 1973 James Bond film Live and Let Die.

 From 2017 to 2020, the gallery also operated a branch in Tel Aviv, presenting exhibitions of modern and contemporary art to Israeli audiences.
 The gallery hosted themed exhibitions, including Chagall, Dali, Picasso and Norstein.
 Alongside paintings of contemporary artists, it also exhibited works by contemporary Russian artists in ceramic, porcelain, and sculpture formats.
 Altmans Gallery has also hosted events, including a solo show by illusionist Uri Geller, organized in collaboration with the artist himself.
 Some of the gallery’s events were attended by prominent public figures, including political personalities such as Sara Netanyahu and Avi Gabbay.

 Since 2020, Altman has focused on developing his art business.